LacunaOmnibus/MontyLacuna/README.md

 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
 - Ack through everything for "CHECK" and fix.
+- Add a logger option to the Member class
+    - If on, it should specify a file.
+All TLE server requests should get logged.
 - Finish "oopifying" the retvals of all of the building classes.
   - Everything from security.py on down should be OK.
   - PT is down right now, and I'm not willing to destroy my US1 empire in the name of